Growing up with emotionally immature parents is confusing.

 What Causes Emotional Immaturity?

-There are several reasons why a person may not develop enough emotional maturity to have healthy, growth-oriented relationships in adulthood, especially with their children.
+There are several reasons why a person may not develop emotional maturity to foster healthy, growth-oriented relationships in adulthood, especially with their children.

 A lack of emotional development and maturity often stems from trauma in childhood, where a child may have been neglected, abandoned, abused, or emotionally invalidated to the point where they had to learn what were once survival behaviors, but now have become maladaptive ways of getting their needs met.